top of page

 SHAMAN

-An umbrella term used for people who communicate with spirits or function as a priest or healer from a non-western culture.
-They typically do not call themselves shaman, they usually have a unique title based on their language and culture and is earned through initiation and cultural milestones.
+an umbrella term for people who communicate with spirits or function as a priest or healer from a non-western culture.
+These practitioners usually have a unique title based on their language and culture and is earned through initiation or cultural milestones. if one uses the title Shaman its usually used as a way to help a Western English speaker to understand their role within their own non-western community.

 WIZARD